NaClSSS/NVB/documents/manual.md

   Perform `result_data[i].value = f(source_data[i].value)`.
 The associated data of the result data will also be updated immediately if `flag` is `True`.
 Otherwise, they will be updated when needed.

 # View Module
-View is the basic unit for constructing interfaces in NNVisBuilder.
+The view is the basic unit for constructing interfaces in NNVisBuilder.
 In NNVisBuilder, views refer to some commonly used charts when building visual analysis interfaces, including scatter plots, line charts, parallel coordinate plots, galleries, etc. These views are composed of basic elements such as points, lines, and images.
 NNVisBuilder provides a rich set of view types, which can usually meet the needs of developers to build interfaces.
 If developers have special view requirements, they can also customize views by extending the base view class.
-After calling `builder.run()`, Builder will convert the defined views into frontend code and combine them into an HTML file.
+After calling `builder.run()`, `Builder` will convert the defined views into frontend code and combine them into an HTML file.
 Interactions can be defined on the view.
 The view module also includes a `Highlighter` class that is related to interactions.

 ## View (Base Class)
 All view classes inherit from this class.
 In this part, we will introduce some functions that developers usually need to use (by calling them in subclasses).
 - key variables
-  - `update_list`(class variable): A list that stores the idx of views to be redrawed.
+  - `update_list`(class variable): A list that stores the idx of views to be redrawn.
   - `highlight_list`(class variable): A list that stores the idx of views to be highlighted.
   - `idx`: The index of view view used to distinguish different views.
   - `position`: The position of the view.